classgraph/classgraph/README.md

     final String... annotationNames)
 ```

 FastClasspathScanner also supports scanning for classes with meta-annotations.
 A meta-annotation annotates an annotation that annotates a class.
+Class names are returned for classes that are annotated with an annotation that is itself annotated with the meta-annotation, and classes that are directly annotated with the meta-annotation.

 ```java
 // Mechanism 2: Call one of the following after calling .scan():